 By observing and recording details about the species you see during surveys, you’ll help us better understand how to protect them.
 This type of work can include:

 With the help of your work, we produce a technical report every year to demonstrate our environmental impact.
 The data for these reports comes directly from our volunteers’ daily observations.
-Thanks to this work, Taricaya is increasingly recognised internationally as a research centre.
+Thanks to this work, Taricaya is increasingly recognized internationally as a research center.
 It has contributed a number of important research papers at international conferences, especially in the field of ornithology.

 You’ll help with feeding these animals and doing general maintenance.
 This includes tasks like cleaning enclosures or repairing fences.
 Although this may sound like menial work, it’s a chance to get up close to beautiful wildlife, while also helping prepare them for a life of freedom.
 For animals raised in captivity who can’t be released, you’ll be helping to give them the quality of life they deserve.

-You’ll also help with our turtle breeding programme and do things like patrolling riverbanks for turtle nests, collecting the eggs, and incubating them at the centre.
+You’ll also help with our turtle breeding program and do things like patrolling riverbanks for turtle nests, collecting the eggs, and incubating them at the center.
 This protects them from poachers.
 When the eggs hatch, watching hatchlings scurry across the sand making their way to water is a heart-warming moment!
 It also makes a huge impact on the populations of these species in the wild.

 We have a pilot farm where we work on developing and perfecting sustainable farming techniques.
 We then teach local people about sustainable farming to reduce the negative impact of farming in the area.
 Your role is to tend the crops and help us raise awareness about sustainable farming.